msdakot/week-8/README.md

 ## Updating your local environment

-There are a few new packages we'll need for web scraping this week so we'll need to update your Python environment.
+There are a few new packages this week so we'll need to update your Python environment.
 The `environment.yml` in this repository contains all of the necessary packages.
 To update your local environment: